-At the end of May and after nine years of investigation, Ireland's Commission to Inquire into Child Abuse published its findings.
+After nine years of investigation, Ireland's Commission to Inquire into Child Abuse has published its findings.
 More than 30,000 children, most of them delinquents, passed through one or more of Ireland's Catholic-run institutions from the 1920s through the 1980s.